rknightuk/alfred-workflows/workflows/reminders/src/readme.md

 Keyword is `rmind`

+This workflow will automatically check for updates and download new versions.

 Like this?
 [Buy me a coffee](https://monzo.me/robbknight)

 The theme in the screenshot is [Tempo Alternative (Dark)](https://github.com/chrismessina/alfred-theme-tempo#tempo-alternative-dark) by [Chris Messina](https://github.com/chrismessina).